changeworld/azure-docs.pl-pl/articles/active-directory/saas-apps/cornerstone-ondemand-tutorial.md

 ms.date: 08/13/2019
 ms.author: jeedes
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: e25b1da7a91dc52aed680bc587dfc20aaee876c4
+ms.openlocfilehash: 363b5b2dc2891166f779c98c6de1487bc45047a3
-ms.sourcegitcommit: 5b76581fa8b5eaebcb06d7604a40672e7b557348
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 08/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "68989566"
+ms.locfileid: "74227632"
 ---
-# <a name="tutorial-azure-active-directory-single-sign-on-sso-integration-with-cornerstone-ondemand"></a>Samouczek: Azure Active Directory integrację logowania jednokrotnego (SSO) z OnDemandą kamień
+# <a name="tutorial-azure-active-directory-single-sign-on-sso-integration-with-cornerstone-ondemand"></a>Tutorial: Azure Active Directory Single sign-on (SSO) integration with Cornerstone OnDemand

-W tym samouczku dowiesz się, jak zintegrować OnDemand Kamieńal z usługą Azure Active Directory (Azure AD).
-Gdy integrujesz OnDemand kamień z usługą Azure AD, możesz:
+In this tutorial, you'll learn how to integrate Cornerstone OnDemand with Azure Active Directory (Azure AD).
+When you integrate Cornerstone OnDemand with Azure AD, you can:

-* Kontrolka w usłudze Azure AD, która ma dostęp do OnDemandu kamień.
+* Control in Azure AD who has access to Cornerstone OnDemand.
-* Zezwól użytkownikom na automatyczne logowanie do OnDemandu kamień z kontami usługi Azure AD.
+* Enable your users to be automatically signed-in to Cornerstone OnDemand with their Azure AD accounts.
-* Zarządzaj kontami w jednej centralnej lokalizacji — Azure Portal.
+* Manage your accounts in one central location - the Azure portal.

-Aby dowiedzieć się więcej o integracji aplikacji SaaS z usługą Azure AD, zobacz [co to jest dostęp do aplikacji i logowanie jednokrotne przy użyciu Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).
+To learn more about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).

 ## <a name="prerequisites"></a>Wymagania wstępne

-Aby rozpocząć, potrzebne są następujące elementy:
+To get started, you need the following items:

 * Subskrypcja usługi Azure AD.
-Jeśli nie masz subskrypcji, możesz uzyskać [bezpłatne konto](https://azure.microsoft.com/free/).
+If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
-* Subskrypcja z włączonym logowaniem jednokrotnym (SSO) OnDemand.
+* Cornerstone OnDemand single sign-on (SSO) enabled subscription.

 ## <a name="scenario-description"></a>Opis scenariusza

-W tym samouczku skonfigurujesz i testujesz Logowanie jednokrotne usługi Azure AD w środowisku testowym.
+In this tutorial, you configure and test Azure AD SSO in a test environment.

 * Aplikacja Cornerstone OnDemand obsługuje logowanie jednokrotne inicjowane przez **SP**
 * Aplikacja Cornerstone OnDemand obsługuje [zautomatyzowane inicjowanie obsługi użytkowników](cornerstone-ondemand-provisioning-tutorial.md)